rust-lang/rust-forge/profile-queries.md

 means that if and when this node is re-computed, all 1M children must be re-queried, at the very least (some may also require recomputation, too).

-## Interpret the HTML Output

-The trace of the queries has a formal structure, which we reference below.
-See [Trace of Queries](#trace-of-queries), above, for more details.

-- Blue dots represent query hits.
-They consist of leaves in the trace's tree.
-CSS class: `hit`.

-- Red boxes represent query misses.
-They consist of internal nodes in the trace's tree.
-CSS class: `miss`.

-## Heuristics

-XXX

 ## Links